 The stereo is equipped with Apple AirPlay[®] and built-in Wi-Fi and Bluetooth[®].
 The stereo is capable of doing over-the-air software updates, on a touchscreen display.
 The stereo also includes advanced SiriusXM-ready features.
-It is located at the helm station.
-There are two speakers in the bow and two speakers near the helm.
+It is located on the port console.
+There are two speakers in the bow and two in the cockpit.
+The stereo can also be operated with the remote mounted at the helm station.
 Refer to the stereo owner's manual in your Owner's Packet for specific instructions on using this unit.